I’ve never been a person that enjoys sitting down for too long – I get bored incredibly fast.

 One of the things I really love doing while puttering around is taking care of my 50 or so houseplants.
-I find it incredibly relaxing and rewarding, especially if I can bring a sick or pest-infested plant back to health.
+I find it incredibly relaxing and rewarding, especially when making little green plant babies!

 MAKIN’ BABIES ALL DAY

 If you’re new here, you should check out my “Going Green: How to Take Care of Your Fiddle Leaf Fig“ blog post.
 It’s one of my most popular posts on both my blog AND my Pinterest proving that there’s SO much love out there when it comes to the insanely gorgeous Fiddle Leaf Fig tree. 😍